Reversible solid oxide cell: Carbonaceous reactants

 In the operating region, the fuel mixture and the exhaust mixture can be depicted.
 These two points are connected by a line which runs through points characterized by a constant H/C ratio.
 In fact, during the rSOC operation in both modalities, the gases on the fuel electrode exchange with the oxygen electrode only oxygen atoms, while hydrogen and carbon are confined inside the fuel electrode.
 During the SOFC operation, the composition of the gas in the fuel electrode moves towards the boundary line of the fully oxidized region, increasing its oxygen content.
 During SOEC operation, on the other hand, the gas mixture evolves away from the fully oxidized region towards the carbon deposition region, while reducing its oxygen content.

 Ammonia

-An alternative and promising chemistry for rSOCs is that one involving ammonia conversion to hydrogen and nitrogen.
+An alternative chemistry for rSOCs is that one involving ammonia conversion to hydrogen and nitrogen.
 Ammonia has great potential as hydrogen carrier, due to its higher volumetric density with respect to hydrogen itself, and it can be directly fed to SOFCs.
 It has been demonstrated that ammonia-fed SOFCs operate through successive ammonia decomposition and hydrogen oxidation: